maulusck/parrot-wsl/README.md

 This is a work in progress to create a licensed, official and Parrot Team-approved version of Parrot for WSL.

-> The only way we can save Windows as an operative system is to chuck some Linux inside of it.
+> "The only way we can save Windows as an operative system is to chuck some Linux inside of it."
 > ~ Bill '*let me steal your software*' Gates or somebody, idk

-> If the Kali dudes did it, why the hell not.
+> "If the Kali dudes did it, why the hell not."
 > ~ Some guy who uses Parrot

 # WSL Distro Launcher Reference Implementation